-For an asset to be classified and measured at amortised cost or at FVOCI, its contractual terms should give rise to cash flows that are solely payment of principal and interest (SPPI).
+For an asset to be classified and measured at amortised cost or at FVOCI, its contractual terms should give rise to cash flows that are solely payments of principal and interest on the principal outstanding (SPPI).

 The Bank considers all relevant information available when making the business model assessment.
 The Bank takes into account all relevant evidence available such as: